 Grant Achatz, Nick Kokonas, Allen & Sarah Hemberger and Micah Melton (The Alinea Group, $24.95)

 The batch: How far ahead can you batch a drink?
 That depends on what’s in it, according to The Aviary’s team.
 “A batch comprising mostly bottled spirits can be made a day or more before it’s consumed, whereas something using fresh juices can oxidize and lose its luster within an hour or two.”
-A good rule of thumb: Any batched drink including citrus is best consumed the same day it’s made.
+A good rule of thumb: Any batched drink that includes citrus is best consumed the same day it’s made.

 Aaron Goldfarb (Dovetail Press, $20)